Snipguy/phone_price_scraper/README.md

-# TechnoScraper - Price and Availability Scraper for TechnoLife Store
+# Phone Price Scraper - Price and Availability Scraper for TechnoLife and Digikala

-TechnoScraper is a Python-based web scraping tool that helps users retrieve price and availability information for phone models from the TechnoLife website.
+Phone Price Scraper is a Python-based web scraping tool that helps users retrieve price and availability information for phone models from the TechnoLife and Digikala website.
 It uses Selenium for automated browser interactions, allowing users to gather data efficiently, even for phones that are out of stock or unavailable.

 ## Features

-- **Phone Model Scraping:** Scrapes price and availability information for various phone models from TechnoLife.
+- **Phone Model Scraping:** Scrapes price and availability information for various phone models from TechnoLife & Digikala.
 - **Error Handling:** Automatically detects missing or out-of-stock models and logs them for future reference.
 - **Data Output:** Outputs relevant data, such as prices or stock status, in a user-friendly format.
 - **Easy Customization:** Users can easily adjust scraping targets and error-handling processes.